Yomguithereal/baobab-react/docs/mixins.md

 ### Rooting our top-level component

-Now that the tree is created, we should bind our React app to it by "rooting" at top-level component.
+Now that the tree is created, we should bind our React app to it by "rooting" our top-level component.

 Under the hood, this component will simply propagate the tree to its descendants through context so that "branched" component may use data from the tree.